Joint Venture Directory

 JVs have a 25-year history of success in leveraging public and private resources to bring together partners and focus on regional conservation needs.

-Since the first Joint Venture was established in 1987, JV partnerships have invested $5 billion to conserve 17.3 million acres of critical habitat.
+Since the first Joint Venture was established in 1987, JV partnerships have leveraged Congressional funds 36:1 to help conserve 20.5 million acres of critical habitat for birds and other wildlife.